MarcinF/hello-world/README.md

 # hello-world
 just started !!

-this is first repository for training purpose. cars, motorbikes, cameras, gaming, sports, like it all
+this is first repository for training purpose./n cars, motorbikes, cameras, gaming, sports, like it all